jonnlai/run-tracker/README.md

 ![Mockup image](readme-files/mockup-image.png)

-Run Tracker helps the users to learn to run 5-20 kilometers.
-The application recommends the user a training plan and allows then track and view their progress.
+Run Tracker helps users learn to run 5, 10, 15 or 20 kilometers in 8-weeks.
+The application recommends a training plan and allows the user to track and view their progress.
+The users are asked to return weekly to input that week's running data (i.e. their last three runs).

 The deployed project can be found here: [Run Tracker](https://running-programme-694cea56c7e6.herokuapp.com/)